The research behind Relivo's high-quality collagen

 Collagen is the body's most abundant protein and a vital building block of skin, joints, skeleton, cartilage, tendons, blood vessels and intestinal walls.

 It makes up 25-35% of all the body's protein mass.
-When we age or are exposed to stress, inflammation, hard exercise or poor diet, collagen breaks down faster than the body can produce new.
+When we age or are exposed to stress, inflammation, hard exercise, or poor diet, collagen breaks down faster than the body can produce new.

+The result?
+Wrinkles, stiffness, reduced recovery, increased injury risk and worsening stomach health.
 Supplying hydrolyzed collagen can help the body stimulate new collagen formation where it is needed — but only if it is of the right type and quality.

 Seagarden's cold water collagen — what makes it unique?